 At the end of the tour, you will be dropped back to your hotel in Ayers Rock Resort.

-The entrance fee (AUD25) to Kata Tjuta National Park is a government charge and is not included in the tour price.
+The entrance fee of AUD26 per adult and AUD 13 per child (5 - 15 years) to Kata Tjuta National Park is a government charge and is not included in the tour price.
 It must be paid on the day of the tour.